Orange Juice (band): Origins: The Nu Sonics

-Orange Juice had their origin in the Nu Sonics, formed by Edwyn Collins with college friend Alan Duncan (on bass) in 1976: the band was named after the affordable Burns nu-sonic guitar used by Collins:
+Orange Juice had their origin in the Nu Sonics, formed by Edwyn Collins with college friend Alan Duncan (on bass) in 1976: the band was named after the affordable Burns nu-sonic guitar used by Collins, who later recalled buying the instrument for £20 at age 16 and practising it for years.

-I got the Burns guitar when I was 16.
-I got it for £20.
-I didn’t really want to be a pop star.
-I was striving for something interesting.
-I practised daily for months and years, chord shapes and such like.
-None of that pop star rubbish.

-Two students in the year below Collins – Steven Daly and James Kirk, previously in punk band, The Machetes – were drafted into the band in 1977, with a fifth member, Geoff Taylor, playing drums.
+Two students in the year below Collins – Steven Daly and James Kirk, previously in punk band, The Machetes – were drafted into the band in 1977, with a fifth member, Jeff Taylor, playing drums.
 A first gig was held in the Silver Thread in Paisley in November 1977, with Daly on lead vocals.
 Daly subsequently shifted to drums, and further local gigs followed as a four-piece.
 One gig supporting Steel Pulse at Satellite City in January 1978, alongside Johnny and the Self-Abusers, later to be known as Simple Minds was attended by Alan Horne who would soon become strongly involved in the group's career.
 Duncan left the band after a gig at Hardgate Town Hall, leaving the remaining members to search for a new bass player.

 The Postcard years

 Shortly after Duncan's departure, one of Collins' colleagues in the Glasgow Parks Department, David McClymont, joined the band on bass, and the band was rechristened as Orange Juice.
 By this stage, the band had moved into the orbit of Alan Horne and the crowd that dropped in and out of his second floor flat (2/R) on 185 West Princes Street, Glasgow.
-Collins recalls meeting Horne at a Bowie gig:
+Collins recalls meeting Horne mocked his appearance when thet first met at a Bowie gig.

-The first time I met Alan, I had on a pair of Levis, motorbike boots and a plaid shirt — which have now become the ubiquitous fashion.
-And the very first words Alan said were, Look at that f**king lanky wimp — you're John Boy Walton!"

 Collins, Kirk, McClymont and Daly's first gig as Orange Juice occurred in April 1979 in the Glasgow School of Art refectory.
 At another early gig at Teviot Row House at the University of Edinburgh was recorded by Malcolm Ross of Josef K, and one track from this (Kirk's "Felicity") was pressed as a flexi-disc to be distributed with a planned fanzine to be called Strawberry Switchblade', a name that later inspired and was adopted for a band formed by friends of the group.
 Horne planned the fanzine with Collins in 1979 primarily as a conduit to release Orange Juice's music.
 The fanzine never appeared, though some copies of the flexi were given away in the Ten Commandments fanzine run by Robert Hodgens (of the Bluebells).